 Spread the mixture evenly and pat it down on the parchment-lined baking sheet to make one large thin rectangular mass.

 Take out and let the mixture cool completely in the sheet.
+It will continue to bake in the pan.

-Break up the mixture with your fingers into crumbs and/or various-size clusters (as desired).
+When cooled, break up the mixture with your fingers into crumbs and/or various-size clusters (as desired).
 Transfer the granola to a glass container with a lid.

 The granola keeps in a sealed glass container in cupboard for about 2 weeks.
 You can also freeze portions in containers for up to one month.